 After a long day of travel to Indianapolis, Adam James, an IT professional from Oxnard, CA, endured all the upgrade pitches and gasoline option explanations at the airport Budget counter before the agent finally handed him his contract, saying, “You can go to the Avis lot to pick up your car.”

-It turns out that these folks who appear to be working together are actually all working for the same company — just using different names, logos, color themes, uniforms and pricing schemes.
+It turns out that these folks who appear to be working together are actually all working for the same company—but using different names, logos, color themes, uniforms and pricing schemes.
 It’s just one of several car rental secrets you might not know.

-Lots of Car Rental Counters — But Only Three Car Rental Companies
+There Are Lots of Car Rental Counters—But Only a Few Car Rental Companies

 While there seems to be a heap of competition along the bank of car rental counters at the airport, in truth most U.S. agencies are owned by one of a few major companies.
 Here is how it falls out:

 This means that when you walk into the rental car building at the airport and notice that a lot of the companies seem to share the same office spaces behind the counter, and the same pick-up areas, and the same lots, and the same drop-off personnel, now you know why—there’s actually much less competition than there appears to be.

 Despite the near hegemony the big conglomerate agencies enjoy, there are some viable and attractive options for travelers who are willing to do a little research (more on this below) and poking around.
 Where you find additional rental car companies, you find increased competition, more choice, and almost always lower prices.
 Here are some of the more widely available options.

 Ace Rent A Car: Available at more than 350 locations around the world.

 Europcar: Despite the name, not limited to Europe; thousands of locations worldwide including several dozen locations in the U.S. Note that some locations are run on a franchise basis, so the service may vary from one to another.